myStery24/python-caesar-cipher-substitution/README.md

 # Encryption & Decryption using Substitution Algorithm
 A Python program that encrypts the original string (plaintext) and decrypts the ciphertext (encrypted string) using a substitution algorithm.
 The program prompts users to choose between two options: encryption or decryption.
-Next, users need to input a message and a shift amount.
+Next, users input a message (plaintext/ciphertext) and a shift amount.
+The message can contain any alphabets/characters (A/a to Z/z), numbers/integers and special characters, while the shift amount accepts only number/integer.
+Additionally, this program accepts a message up to a length limitation of 100 characters only.
+With that said, if users enter more than this limit, this program will throw an error message.

 ### Features
 - Encryption: Encrypt strings with a shift amount.